Every professional displayed on Counselling Directory has been independently

 Some background on me

 Before becoming a counsellor my background was in fundraising, working in management roles for regional charities as well as running my own company.
-My interests include the outdoors, exercise and walking and the role these can play in health and well-being.
+My interests include the outdoors, walking and the arts and the roles these can play in health and well-being.
 I was born in the North East of England and, after living in different parts of the UK, I now live in the Tyne Valley.

 Training, qualifications & experience